iOS SDK Setup

 Note

-Do not select Activate on the dialog that is shown after selecting Finish.
+Do not click Activate in the dialog that appears after you click Finish.

-1.4 Press Cancel in the Activate scheme prompt.
+1.4 Click Cancel in the Activate scheme prompt.

 By canceling, you keep Xcode debugging your app instead of the extension you’ve just created.